 The activities proposed under the project have been designed to address the risks and vulnerabilities faced by the poorest and most vulnerable in the target khoroos.
 To do this, the measures are a combination of soft and hard activities and are interdependent and mutually supportive.
 The soft measures include a stronger policy component than the previous UN-Habitat-implemented Adaptation Fund project in Mongolia, which is designed to ensure that urban adaptation and resilience considerations are mainstreamed into future iterations of the NDC and the NAP.
-The capacity building component will focus on city and local level capacities and will enhance the ability of local officials to manage adaptation infrastructure, building component also contains activities designed to improve the financial sustainability of the interventions, as well as build capacity toward mobilizing further finance in the future.
+The capacity building component will focus on city and local level capacities and will enhance the ability of local officials to manage adaptation infrastructure, building on the experiences and best practices from the previous Adaptation Fund project.
+The capacity building component also contains activities designed to improve the financial sustainability of the interventions, as well as build capacity toward mobilizing further finance in the future.